der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignSelector.md

 # CampaignSelector
 Provides methods for selecting campaigns.
+For more information about Selectors, see [Selectors](../concepts/selectors).

 Example usage:
 ```javascript